typedb/typedb-docs/05-grakn-cluster/02-kubernetes.md

 <div class="tabs light">

 [tab:Non-exposed Cluster]

+**Use this mode if your an application resides within the same Kubernetes network.**

 If an application resides within the same Kubernetes network, Grakn Cluster could be deployed in non-exposed mode which means it would only be accessible from within the same Kubernetes cluster.
 To do it, execute the command: